vadimselyutin/Fast_sampling_of_optimal_parameters_for_ML/README.md

 # Fast_sampling_of_optimal_parameters_for_ML
-Please read project_report.pdf for more info.
+Read project_report.pdf for more info.

 ## Skoltech NLA final project